Cart

 per page

-Stainless steel ball valves are widely used in industrial piping systems to provide reliable quarter-turn shut-off control for water, oil, gas, compressed air, and chemical-compatible fluids.
-These valves use a rotating stainless steel ball with a precision-machined bore that allows fluid to flow when aligned with the pipeline and shuts off flow when rotated 90 degrees.
+Reduced port stainless steel ball valves are commonly used in compact piping systems where space, weight, and cost efficiency are more important than maximum flow capacity.
+These valves provide reliable quarter-turn shut-off using a rotating stainless steel ball with a precision-machined bore that allows fluid to flow when aligned with the pipeline and shuts off flow when rotated 90 degrees.

 One-piece stainless steel ball valves offer a compact and cost-effective design compared to multi-piece valve constructions.
 Their single-body configuration reduces potential leak paths while maintaining dependable shut-off performance in threaded NPT piping systems.

 When comparing full port vs standard port ball valves, the key difference is the internal bore size and resulting flow capacity.
-A full port ball valve maintains the same internal diameter as the pipe, while a standard port (reduced port) ball valve has a smaller internal bore.
+A full port ball valve maintains the same internal diameter as the pipe, while a standard port or reduced port ball valve has a smaller internal bore.
 This results in a more compact design with a slight pressure drop, making reduced bore ball valves ideal for general shut-off and space-restricted installations.

 Common Types of Reduced Port Ball Valves